 Getting to know the Klipsch sound bar system

-The Klipsch Cinema 1200 arrived in three boxes: the elongated box obviously containing the soundbar, another with the two surround speakers and a very heavy box with the subwoofer.
+The Klipsch Cinema 1200 shipped to me for review arrived in three boxes: the elongated box obviously containing the soundbar, another with the two surround speakers and a very heavy box with the subwoofer.

 Once everything was carefully unboxed, it was pretty self-explanatory what each piece of hardware and cable was for — especially for anyone with experience hooking up A/V tech.
 The biggest “wow” factor was definitely the sheer width of the soundbar.